 2012 Topps Magic #181: Though you may not be familiar with the old-school Magic label, nearly 700 of these babies exist in a PSA 9 or 10.
 And with its $70-80 sticker, the card might be worth you getting to know better, too.

 2012 Topps #165: Arguably the flagship Wilson RC, this one has more than 2,100 PSA 10s out there.
-That high count (and the fact that Wilson’s Seahawks are in the midst of an identity crisis) probably explains why the value dropped about 78% from January ’21 to December ’21.
+That high count (and a so-so ’21 season by Wilson’s standards) probably explains why the value dropped about 78% from January ’21 to December ’21.